 Setting Up Your Profile

 You will then need to upload all of the necessary documents, including your diploma and certifications.
 VIPKID will then pay for you to go through a standard background check.
 You will set up your profile by uploading a few pictures, a short bio, and a short introductory video.
-Your video can be WAY more straightforward than mine is.
 Then you are ready to open up your bookings, and start teaching!

 What Is A VIPkid Class Like?